SmokeyBBQx/Bittermelon/README.md

 [![discord-shield]][discord-url]

 I appreciate all contributions and see anyone who wishes to work on the project as my equal.
-The procedure is quite loose; however, anything that might alter the server's concept should be discussed on Discord first.
+The procedure is quite loose; however, anything that might alter the server's concept should be discussed on Discord first. _- SmokeyBBQ, owner of Site-21_

 ![image-url]